kiboschool/wad-flask-guess-my-number/README.md

 - All the routes should use the HTTP GET method (no POST or other kinds of requests for now)
+- Don't be afraid to copy/paste code from index.html to your other template files as you get started

 ## Starter Code